khalidmadih/Constructor-Hangman---Node/README.md

 # Introduction
 A NodeJS Hangman game using constructors.

 This is Node.js app that incorporates constructors, objects, user-input, and constructors.
-The theme for the game is characters from the world famous tv series Game of Thrones.
+The theme for the game is actors from the world famous tv series Game of Thrones.

 This app uses the `inquirer` node module to collect user inputs.